RealSput/Ixver/README.md

 # Ixver
 A web voice assistant I made for fun.
+Built on top of Microsoft's DialoGPT.